BasselYD/UART-System/README.md

 # UART-System

 This fully parametrized system recieves commands via UART and sends the result back to the user.
+It deals with Clock-Domain-Crossing and gates the ALU Clock to save power.

 It has a Register File and an ALU with the following operations:
   - Addition